Plant Patent: Protecting New Plant Varieties

 A variety to be registered as a plant patent must satisfy the requirements of novelty, distinctiveness, uniformity, and stability in order to be eligible for registration (NDUS)

-• The Novel refers to the fact that the propagating or harvested material of that variety has not before been sold or otherwise disposed of for the purpose of exploitation in India or outside of India before one year;
+• The Novel refers to the fact that the propagating or harvested material of that variety has not before been sold or otherwise disposed of for exploitation in India or outside of India before one year;

 • Distinctive: denotes that it is not the same as other plants, at least not in terms of its fundamental traits;